Cancel anytime

 Overview

-The Franklin FTSE Asia ex Japan ETF (FLAX) seeks to track the investment results of the FTSE Asia ex Japan Index, providing exposure to large- and mid-cap stocks in developed and emerging markets of Asia, excluding Japan.
-It aims for diversification across various sectors within the region.
+The Franklin FTSE Asia ex Japan ETF (FLAX) seeks to track the investment results of the FTSE Asia ex Japan Index, providing exposure to large- and mid-sized companies in developed and emerging markets of Asia, excluding Japan.

 Reputation and Reliability

-Franklin Templeton is a well-established global investment management firm with a long history and a strong reputation.
+Franklin Templeton is a well-established global investment management organization with a long history in the financial industry.

 Management Expertise